 IMPORTANT NOTICE

-The deadline for MOU's and grants qualification training is June 15th, 2022, for application of funds to be distributed during the 2022-2023 Rotary year.
-The deadline for District grant applications is July 15th, 2021.
+The deadline for MOU's and grants qualification training is June 15th, 2026, for application of funds to be distributed during the 2026-2027 Rotary year.
+The deadline for district grant applications is July 15th, 2026.
 The Club MOU and District Grant application can be found at Rotary6040.org > Foundation > Grants.
 The grants qualification training is located under the District Online Grant Training Requirements tab.

 Reminder...both Club Presidents and Grants Chairs must have completed Grants Qualification Training and your club must have completed a Club Memorandum of Understanding (MOU) to apply for any grants.

-Please feel free to contact Beth Franklin, District Grants Chair, bethfranklin@kw.com; Pat Knauss, Global Grants Chair, plknauss@gmail.com; or me, Marc Horner, District Rotary Foundation Chair, mhorner@aol.com, if you have any questions or need any assistance.
+Please feel free to contact Ruth Bowers, District Grants Chair for 2025-2026, rotarian.ruthbowers@gmail.com; or Jeff Deatherage, District Grants Chair for 2026-2027, jeaffdeatherage@gmail.com; Pat Knauss, Global Grants Chair, patknauss.rotary@gmail.com; or Marc Horner, District Rotary Foundation Chair 2023-2026, mhorner@aol.com; or Erik McGuire, District Rotary Foundation Chair, 2026-2029, erik.mcguire@scouting.org; if you have any questions or need any assistance.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------